Werne Núñez

 Werne Jorge Javier Núñez Bustos (born 2 November 1973) is a Chilean journalist.
-He currently hosts «Un país generoso» ("A Generous Country") with the journalist Iván Guerrero in Rock & Pop Radio.
+He currently hosts Un país generoso ("A Generous Country") with the journalist Iván Guerrero in Rock & Pop Radio.

-He was editor of the Contact Zone of El Mercurio newspaper as well as editor of «Sábado» and «Domingo en Viaje», magazines from the same newspaper.
-He published his chronicles in Fibra, Blank, Paula, Playboy or Gatopardo magazine from Colombia.
-Similarly, he worked on the newspaper Las Últimas Noticias (LUN) and was the author of the books «Hip-Hop Poetry» and «Crónicas de un subnormal para gente inteligente» (Chronicles of a moron for intelligent people).
+He was editor of the Contact Zone of El Mercurio newspaper as well as editor of Sábado and Domingo en Viaje, magazines from the same newspaper.
+He published his chronicles in Fibra, Blank, Paula, Playboy, and Gatopardo magazine from Colombia.
+Similarly, he worked on the newspaper Las Últimas Noticias (LUN) and was the author of the books Hip-Hop Poetry and Crónicas de un subnormal para gente inteligente (Chronicles of a moron for intelligent people).

 He was general editor of the children's area of Canal 13 and creator of the series Pulentos, in which he worked with Anita Tijoux.
-By the other hand, Núñez worked on programs like «La Última Tentación» of Chilevisión, «Exijo una explicación» of TVN and «Caiga Quien Caiga» («CQC»; Mega).
-He hosted the late-night talk show «Bendito Lunes» from Canal 13, where also was a panelist on «Sigamos de largo» alongside Mauricio Jürgensen, Francisca García-Huidobro and Maly Jorquiera.
+By the other hand, Núñez worked on programs like La Última Tentación of Chilevisión, Exijo una explicación of TVN and Caiga Quien Caiga (CQC; Mega).
+He hosted the late-night talk show Bendito Lunes from Canal 13, where also was a panelist on Sigamos de largo alongside Mauricio Jürgensen, Francisca García-Huidobro and Maly Jorquiera.